Binary Fission: Prokaryotic, Asexual, Reproduction, Definition, Steps & Examples

 • The cell divides along its longitudinal axis.

-• Common in flagellates.
+• It is commonly seen in flagellates.

 • Example: Euglena.